CleverRaven/Cataclysm-DDA/data/mods/Russ_Extra_Stuff/Readme.txt

 anyway so these items are not perfect and may need rebalancing.

 this is an experimental mod.
-Use/modify/redistribute to your satisfaction, just mention me in the credits.
 Use github.